 The Global Scholars Program Journal is a collection of academic papers co-authored by students who have participated in our program since the 2010-2011 academic year.
-These papers are the written component of the students’ Research/Action Projects (RAP), a collaborative project that began as an ungraded, voluntary participation requirement in the Global Scholars Program (GSP).
-In the 2014-15 academic year, the RAP became an integral part of GSP’s courses for first-year participants.
+These papers are the written component of the students’ Global Engagement Internship (GEI), a collaborative project that began as an ungraded, voluntary participation requirement in the Global Scholars Program (GSP).
+In the 2014-15 academic year, the GEI became an integral part of GSP’s courses for first-year participants.

 This effort culminates in a symposium presentation and a group-authored publication in The Global Scholars Program Journal.
 Published articles are also deposited into the University of Michigan’s Deep Blue digital archive.